 Do you know the difference between following up vs. chasing clients?

-For those who answered, “Not sure,” you’re not alone.
+For those who answered, “Not sure,” you're not alone.
 This is one of the questions frequently asked when talking about sales.
-People struggle with when and how many times they should follow up with prospects and clients.
+People struggle with when and how many times they should be following up with prospects and clients.

 About a year ago I published an article, Why Chasing Clients Doesn't Work explaining what happens when you chase after people.
 It's important to distinguish, there is a difference between following up with clients and chasing clients.

 You've probably heard a bunch of people spout off this common phrase, “Sales is in the follow-up.”
 It's one of those phrases that tend to drive me nuts.
 It's the equivalent of saying, “Just breathe.”
 The snarky side of me wants to respond with, “Duh, thanks!
 Let's declare you the leader of the Overstating the Obvious Society.”
 (Snarky right!
 I have my moments. ?)